-- a balanced diet that contains enough calcium (1,200 mg/day) a glass of milk or small tub of yogurt has about 250mg of calcium - adequate Vitamin D, this means taking Vitamin D supplements or being in direct sunlight for 5-15 minutes 4- 6 times a week, this may vary depending on where you live and what time of year it is. - stopping smoking - drinking no more than 2 standard drinks of alcohol per day (a standard drink is one small glass of wine) - doing regular weight-bearing exercise, for example walking, playing tennis or dancing, for at least 30 minutes, 2-3 times a week - resistance training, such as exercise with weights.
+- a balanced diet that contains enough calcium (1,200 mg/day) a glass of milk or small tub of yogurt has about 250mg of calcium - ▶ adequate Vitamin D, this means taking Vitamin D supplements or being in direct sunlight for 5-15 minutes 4-6 times a week, this may vary depending on where you live and what time of year it is. - not smoking - limiting alcohol intake. - → doing regular weight-bearing exercise, for example walking, playing tennis or dancing, for at least 30 minutes, 2-3 times a week - resistance training, such as exercise with weights.